LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 which currently describes the interface input parameters, to describe the responses to triple pattern queries.

-We categorize our three categories, which will be explained hereafter:
+The three approaches that will be explained hereafter are Custom types, SHACL shapes, and SPIN SPARQL queries.
-Custom types, SHACL shapes, and SPIN SPARQL queries.
+For each approach, we will provide a score for the model criteria from [](#comparison-model).

 ### Custom Types